 The overnight market is seen as basic plumbing to the financial sector and the Fed Funds Rate is the overnight rate between banks that the Fed works to control.
 These movements are reminiscent of 2007 as the housing market began to deteriorate.
 The Fed looking into the cause of the stress in this money market and may start freeing up some reserve cash for banks in order to prevent future volatility in overnight lending.

-If you have more questions or need assistance in getting the most competitive rates on your deposits, even in a declining interest rate environment, talk to ADM about our Deposit Management services.
+If you have more questions or need assistance in getting competitive rates on your deposits, even in a declining interest rate environment, talk to ADM about our Deposit Management services.
 And, to stay up to date with the latest news on the Fed and interest rates, stay tuned to our Insights page and follow us on Linkedin, Twitter and Facebook.